Hugius/FabiEngine3D/README.md

 ## Introduction

-FabiEngine3D is a custom game engine, created for simple 3D video games on PC.
-It contains various features such as: multithreadeed asset loading, 2D & 3D rendering, keyboard & mouse input, 3D physics, 2D & 3D audio, networking, custom scripting and an engine GUI to work with.
+FabiEngine3D is a game engine, created for simple 3D video games on PC.
+It contains various features such as: multithreaded asset loading, 2D & 3D rendering, keyboard & mouse input, 3D physics, 2D & 3D audio, networking, custom scripting and an engine GUI to work with.
 The engine only uses 2 libraries: OpenGL 4.6 & SDL 2.
-It is written in C++17 and works only on Windows.
+It is written in C++20 and works only on Microsoft Windows.
 Why is it called FabiEngine you might ask?
 I named my game engine after my lovely wife Fabienne!

 `Development started on April 7, 2020.`